Thushar-marvel/Real-time-object-detection-and-buzzer/README.md

 In this project I used open cv library to detect objects(any) in the image and make buzzer if any object is present or moving

 # Applications of the project
-1.Survilence camera  to detect any unknown object passing over and to activate alert system if any object gets detected.
+Survilence camera  to detect any unknown object passing over and to activate alert system if any object gets detected.

-2.Continuous monitoring of the goods/products
+Continuous monitoring of the goods/products

-4.Theft detection
+Theft detection

-5.Continuous monitoring of baby
+Continuous monitoring of baby

 # Procedure